Eureka Springs School of the Arts

 2022

-Alyssa Zimmerman and Hana Maufe Ceramics Artist in Residence December 2022
+Alyssa Zimmerman and Hana Maufe Ceramics Artists in Residence December 2022

 Alyssa Zimmerman Headshot ESSA 2023